THE ULTIMATE TEMPEH CHILI

 - 1/2 teaspoon chipotle powder, optional

-Also, pairs perfectly with this Sweet Chia Cornbread!
+Serve with optional garnish.
+Also, pairs perfectly with Jalapeno Cornbread Muffins or Sweet Chia Cornbread!

 Serves 4 – 6